vedanthpadigelwar/extensions-4-every-developer/README.md

 ![Here is how the extension looks](https://github.com/KarenEfereyan/extensions-4-every-developer/blob/master/whatfont-extension.png)

-11. Web Developer : What a weird name for an extension.
+11.Web Developer : What a weird name for an extension.
 What it does is far from weird, though.
 This extension adds a toolbar button to the browser with various web developer tools.

 #### <em>Features</em>
 - Tons of web developer tools that can be toggled to add or remove from the current page